Name: Ekadashi Swain.

 Seth died of untreated pancreatitis.
 When he died, he was badly malnourished and covered with injuries, including bruises and pressure sores.
 His parents said the bruises came from Seth throwing himself down the stairs, and that they had not gotten him medical care because Seth did not like going to the doctor.

-Timothy David Johnson (Adoptive father), charged with gross misdemeanor child neglect; fugitive from justice.
+Timothy David Johnson (Adoptive father), charged with gross misdemeanor child neglect.

-Sarah Nicole Johnson (Adoptive mother), charged with gross misdemeanor child neglect; fugitive from justice.
+Sarah Nicole Johnson (Adoptive mother), charged with gross misdemeanor child neglect.

 Minnesota parents accused of child neglect in death of 7-year-old son flee to New Zealand, miss court date

 Do Timothy and Sarah Johnson have blood on their hands?
 Child dies after parents deny doctor treatment